.

 In-House vs. Outsourced Laboratory Billing – Navigating the Best Path Forward for Your Lab

-To address this pressing issue, LigoLab called upon three lab RCM experts to share their insights and thoughts in a discussion focused on one of the most critical decisions labs face today: Whether to outsource or keep their lab billing operations in-house.
+To address this pressing issue, LigoLab called upon three lab billing experts to share their insights on one of the most critical decisions a lab faces today: whether to outsource or keep lab billing operations in-house.

-- Mick Raich, a 22-year lab RCM veteran and founder of Vachette Pathology.
-He is known for his deep expertise in laboratory billing audits and strategy.
+Mick Raich is a 22-year veteran of the laboratory revenue cycle management industry and the founder of Vachette Pathology, known for his deep expertise in lab billing audits and strategy.

-- Denise Mazon, a healthcare RCM cycle leader with over three decades of experience, including 20-plus years covering the intricacies of laboratory billing.
+Denise Mazon is a healthcare RCM cycle leader with over three decades of experience, including 20-plus years covering the intricacies of laboratory billing.

-- Aram Avakyan, a former clinical pharmacist and now a specialist on LigoLab’s RCM product team.
-He is uniquely positioned at the intersection of technology and patient care.
+Aram Avakyan is a former clinical pharmacist and now a specialist on LigoLab's lab revenue cycle management product team, uniquely positioned at the intersection of technology and patient care.

 On-Demand Webinar: Outsourced vs. In-House Laboratory Billing - How to Make the Right Choice for Your Lab